ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 3
 ```
 Name: Natural Armor
-Cost: 4 points
+Cost: 4 points, 8 points for base 13 AC
 Description:
-You have a natural armor that grants you a base AC of 13.
+You have a natural armor that grants you a base AC of 12.
 You may add your dexterity modifier to this AC.
 ```
 4
 ```